diogovalentte/mantium/README.md

 ### Source site URL changes

 Sometimes the URL of a source site changes (_like comick.fun to comick.io_).
-In this case, please open an issue if a new release with the updated URL is not released yet.
+In this case, please open an issue if a new release with the updated URL has not been released yet.

 # Running manually